A Bayesian Approach for De-duplication in the Presence of Relational Data: Prior specification on the linkage structure

-We discuss in more detail two particular choices of $\ka$ and $\mu$ that have proven to exhibit the microclustering property, and adopt them as a baseline in Section \ref{sec_RL500_dataset}.
-We remit the reader to \cite{miller-2015} and \cite{betancourt-2016} for details about computation and prior elicitation.
+where $|\cdot|$ denotes the cardinality of a set.
+We discuss below two particular choices of $\ka$ and $\mu$ that have proven to exhibit the microclustering property, and adopt them as a baseline in Section \ref{sec_RL500_dataset}.
+We remit the reader to \cite{miller-2015}, \cite{betancourt-2016}, and \cite{betancourt2020random} for details about computation and prior elicitation.